stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 1. In the first step, the runbook executes a separate runbook called `Approve-Timer`.
 The  runbook will then wait for the designated amount of time that you specify.
 When the wait time is complete, the `Approve-Timer` runbook will send an "approval" signal to the gate.

-2. In the second step, the runbook will send the "approval" request to the owner via a designated SNS topic.
+2. In the second step, the runbook will send the **approval** request to the owner via a designated SNS topic.

     If they choose to approve, the runbook will continue to the next step.
 If they do not response, the `Approve-Timer` runbook will automatically approve the request.